 - A. A team of professional staff must conduct a case review for students being considered for retention.
-No student may be assigned to a grade level based solely on age or other factors that constitute social promotion. - B. The principal, with input from the student study or school wide support team (SWST), IEP committee, ELL/LEP committee and/or other professional staff, may waive the promotion requirements for students other than grade three students in reading by meeting any of these good cause conditions: - 1.
+No student may be assigned to a grade level based solely on age or other factors that constitute social promotion. - B. The principal, with input from the student study or multi-tiered support system (MTSS) team, IEP committee, ELL/LEP committee and/or other professional staff, may waive the promotion requirements for students other than grade three students in reading by meeting any of these good cause conditions: - 1.
 Previous retention a student who has had a prior retention. - 2.
-Alternative Programs a student being considered for placement or currently placed in an approved special program such as ESE, dropout prevention, 504, or ESOL may be considered for an exemption.
-Good cause shall be based on documentation from an ELL/LEP, 504 meeting, ESE staffing or IEP review committee.
-The documentation must contain the recommendation and reasons for the student's exemption.

-3. Attendance - a student with problems of a unique nature that causes extended absences.
+Alternative Programs a student being considered for placement or currently placed in an approved special program such as ESE, dropout prevention, Section 504, or ESOL may be considered for an exemption.
+Good cause shall be based on documentation from an ELL/LEP, Section 504 meeting, ESE staffing or IEP review committee.
+The documentation must contain the recommendation and reasons for the student's exemption. - 3.
+Attendance a student with problems of a unique nature that causes extended absences.